huntingphi/cpp-notes/index.md

 >Here, the key is to read inside-out; notice that the innermost element of the expression is ```*foo```, and that otherwise it looks like a normal function declaration. ```*foo``` should refer to a function that returns a ```void *``` and takes an ```int *```.
 Consequently, ```foo``` is a pointer to just such a function.

-Functions are derereferenced by standard function invocation:
+Functions are dereferenced by standard function invocation:

 ```c++